Breast Cancer in Young Women

 Table of Content

-It is estimated that in 2023 around 1000 young women will be diagnosed with breast cancer in Australia and 79 are estimated to die from this disease.
-That’s about 3 women under 40 years old diagnosed every day and more than 1 dying each week.
+Each year around 1,000 young women will be diagnosed with breast cancer in Australia and 79 are estimated to die from this disease.
+That’s about 3 women under 40 years old diagnosed every day and more than one dying each week.

-Whilst these numbers may seem small compared to women aged 40 and over, breast cancer is the most commonly diagnosed cancer in young women in Australia, and also the most common cause of cancer deaths.
+Whilst these numbers may seem small compared to women aged 40 and over, breast cancer in young women in Australia is the most commonly diagnosed cancer, and also the most common cause of cancer deaths.

-Source: Australian Institute of Health and Welfare (AIHW) 2021 Cancer Data in Australia; Canberra: AIHW.
+Source: Australian Institute of Health and Welfare (AIHW) 2024 Cancer Data in Australia.

 Young women are also more likely to be diagnosed with more aggressive breast cancers, like triple-negative breast cancer.